MicrosoftDocs/cpp-docs/docs/how-to-report-a-problem-with-the-visual-cpp-toolset.md

   Dr2    = 0000000000000000  Dr7    = 0000000000000000
 ```

-If incremental linking is enabled and the crash occurred only after initial linking—that is, only after the first full linking on which subsequent incremental linking is based—please also provide a copy of the object (.obj) and library (.lib) files that correspond to source files that were modified after the initial linking was completed.
+If incremental linking is enabled and the crash occurred only after initial linking, (that is, only after the first full linking on which subsequent incremental linking is based) please also provide a copy of the object (.obj) and library (.lib) files that correspond to source files that were modified after the initial linking was completed.

 #### Bad code generation